justintadlock/widgets-reloaded/readme.txt

 **Version 0.3**

 * The widgets are now completely ported over from the Hybrid theme framework.
 This just makes more sense than dealing with two separate codebases.
-* Indinvidual widget files now begin with `widget-`.
+* Individual widget files now begin with `widget-`.
 * The Categories widget now has a `search` option and the `orderby` option has two new parameters: `slug` and `term_group`.
 * Added a `search` and `title_li` option for the Bookmarks widget.
 * Added `separator`, `search`, `name__like`, `pad_counts`, `parent`, `child_of`, and `hide_empty` options for the Tags widget.